KevinBjarnemark/Solfeggio-frequencies/README.md

 ##### Landing page
 - A text section introducing the user to the subject with very basic iinformation about the Solfeggio frequencies.

 - A table that maps out all the Solfeggio frequencies in order.
-Relevant icons are placed in each row to mkae it easy for the user to find a specific row and also to quickliy grasp what the frequency is all about.
+Relevant icons are placed in each row to make it easy for the user to find a specific row and also to quickliy grasp what the frequency is all about.

 ##### Sign up page
 - On this page, the user can sign up to get notifications about the latest updates.
-The page is fully responsive and the input fields are adjusted based on the screen size of the user.
+The page is fully responsive and the input fields are adjusted based on the screen size of the device.
 Aside from normal input fields (name, email, etc.) the user also gets to inform the platform of their previous experience with the Solfeggio frequencies.

 ##### About page
 - This page gives the reader a background of how the project started, the reasoning behind it, and the vision that the team behind the platform has.